daniel-mahmoodi/Persian-Frontend-Dev-Preparation/BuzzWords.md

 ## 4. Bootstrap
 Depending upon the context:

-Bootstrap refers to a free, open-source front-end framework for designing websites and web apps Initializing a project (Eg: “This app was bootstrapped with create-react-app”)
+* Bootstrap refers to a free, open-source front-end framework for designing websites and web apps

-## 5. Bootstrap
+* Initializing a project (Eg: “This app was bootstrapped with create-react-app”)

-Depending upon the context:
+## 5. Meta Tag
-Bootstrap refers to a free, open-source front-end framework for designing websites and web apps Initializing a project (Eg: “This app was bootstrapped with create-react-app”)
+Additional information on web pages or elements, such as the way a piece of content should be displayed in Google search results, the photo credit for an image, etc.

 ## 6. Crawl
 This is the process used by search engines that involves sending a bot to your website to gather information on pages that exist and no longer exist and update their database on the information it has gathered.
 It is necessary to get indexed by search engines and get found.